ServiceNow/servicenow-devops-change/README.md

 ### `abortOnChangeCreationFailure`

 This value will be used to resume or abort the pipeline if the change is not created within the mentioned time period (changeCreationTimeOut).
-The default value is true seconds.
+The default value is true.

 ### `abortOnChangeStepTimeout`

 This value will be used to resume or abort the pipeline if the change step is not completed within the mentioned time period (timeout).
-The default value is true seconds.
+The default value is true.

 ## Outputs
 No outputs produced.